 - Pocket Multi-Tool.
 Necessary to cut the bandage or to repair equipment if something breaks.

 - Headlamp.
 The flashlight is not only good for camping.
 It’s a must-have also for safety.
 It is always useful.
-Darkness may meet you on the trail.
+Darkness may surprise you on the trail.
 It may be needed to call for help.
 It may be needed when the car breaks down and you need to lie down under it to check it.

 - Safety Whistle is also essential if you plan an Alaska trip.
 Our First Aid Kit set has it.
 If your set doesn’t include a whistle, you should buy it.
 It is small and light.
 You can attach it to a backpack, and it will not take up space.
 Sometimes, there is no coverage.
 So, the only way to be found is to be heard.
 The loud, crisp sound of the safety whistle help find your location in case of an accident.
 What’s more, it might help scare away wild animals if you encounter them on your trail.